baedrik/SCRT-sealed-bid-auction/WALKTHROUGH.md

     singleton_read(storage, CONFIG_KEY)
 }
 ```
 This defines the functions to access Singleton storage.
 Singleton storage is used for any data that has one occurence for the entire contract (such as the contract's global state).
+Each Singleton is given a KEY and is associated with a specified type (in this case the State struct).
 It should be noted that you can have multiple Singletons, each with a different KEY, but each KEY will have exactly one set of data associated with it.
 ```sh
 // Bid data:
 // amount: amount of tokens bid